eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ### Simplified Semantics

-The simplified (lie) version of the semantics ics:
+The simplified (lie) version of the semantics is:

 1. Values are linearly-typed.
 1. References are not a first-class type but a second-class parameter passing